noamgariani11/Mock-Report/CaseNotes.md

 ![image](https://user-images.githubusercontent.com/91398631/232168502-94b31610-5c52-4f92-a4bc-59ee218120d4.png)

-Now I would open up another terminal to analyse these images.
+Now I would open up another terminal to analyze these images.
 I then navigated to the downloads folder and moved all of the files to my working directory for this challenge.
 You could just keep it in the downloads if you wanted to.

 ```mv vol4-3.home.yone.gallery.[1237].bmp (../[filepath])```